 One component of the HPI methodology includes a Performance Analysis.
-PA recognizes that performance occurs within organizational systems.
-Very often the recommended HPI solution(s) involves integration of linkages outside of the initiating department but within those same “organizational and quality systems” in order to ensure sustainable performance improvement.
-Otherwise you have a fragment of the solution with high expectations for solving “the problem”.
+Performance Analysis recognizes that performance occurs within organizational systems.
+Very often the recommended HPI solution(s) involves the integration of linkages outside of the initiating department but within those same “organizational and quality systems” in order to ensure sustainable performance improvement.
+Otherwise, you have a fragment of the solution with high expectations for solving “the problem”.

 When borrowing a best practice from another department can backfire

 If having one department of qualified operators is good, then why not duplicate the best practice?
 Hmm, sounds reasonable enough, right?
-This is exactly what one manager thought after a department re-organization.
+This is exactly what one manager thought after a department reorganization.
 So, she set out to cut-n-paste curricula from manufacturing operators and use for her staff of technicians.
 But after months of reminding, little progress was made towards completion of the “cross-training requirements”.
 A performance cause analysis was conducted and revealed a few surprises.
-In an effort to expedite the cross-training program and hit the ground running, decisions about what to include in the cross training curriculum was done without input of the technicians.
+In an effort to expedite the cross-training program and hit the ground running, decisions about what to include in the cross-training curriculum were done without the input of the technicians.

 In the HPIS C. impact story, “I’ve Been Re-org’d.
 What’s in it for me?” learn more about those surprises and how this HPI Project was refocused on wellness and motivation as the right fix instead of completing borrowed training curricula.